A plea to publishers and printers.

 I fell in love with a book, 100% judging it by the cover.
 Then I opened it.
 It was horrifying.
 Nothing wrong with the type, the words, the paper, or the binding but it was a book that did not ‘want me to read it’.
 Unless I forced it open, it would snap shut.
 Mocking me.

 Unfortunately for authors, this is far too common.
 Thousands of books are published and printed around the world incorrectly, where the pages are stiff, don’t bend, and are resisting being opened.
-A lovely lady recently came to me complaining she couldn’t read her bespoke, one-off, hardcover biography she recently had produced by an Auckland printer.
+A lovely lady recently came to me complaining she couldn’t read her bespoke, one-off, hardcover biography she had recently produced by an Auckland printer.
 She didn’t know what was wrong but she knew something was wrong with her book.
 Her elderly hands could not hold it open, she wondered if the paper was too thick (it was, but that’s beside the point).
-I looked at the binding from the top and it looked OK, opened it up near the middle held some pages and instantly my heart sank.
+I looked at the binding from the top and it looked OK, opened it up near the middle, held some pages and instantly my heart sank.
 The grain was wrong.
 She had paid a couple of hundred dollars for her single copy to be made and the book didn’t ‘want to be read’.

 When a book is made on the right grain you can hold open a paperback with one hand, you can place a hardcover, section sewn book open on the table and it will stay open.